These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 Key features

-• ONNX, TorchScript, TensorRT, OpenVINO, and NCNN export with embedded metadata
+• ONNX, TorchScript, TensorRT, OpenVINO, NCNN, and CoreML export with embedded metadata, plus matching runtime backends

 • Accepts any image format: file paths, URLs, PIL, NumPy, PyTorch tensors, raw bytes